aras62/vision-based-prediction/datasets/year/2018-Present_year_datasets.md

 <details close>
 <summary><strong>Bibtex</strong></summary>
 <pre>
-@Article{Geyer_2020_arxiv,
+@InProceedings{Houston_2020_CORL,
-    author = {Geyer, Jakob and Kassahun, Yohannes and Mahmudi, Mentar and Ricou, Xavier and Durgesh, Rupesh and Chung, Andrew S and Hauswald, Lorenz and Pham, Viet Hoang and M{\"u}hlegg, Maximilian and Dorn, Sebastian and others}, title = "{A2d2}: Audi Autonomous Driving Dataset", journal = "arXiv:2004.06320",
+    author = "Houston, John and Zuidhof, Guido and Bergamini, Luca and Ye, Yawei and Chen, Long and Jain, Ashesh and Omari, Sammy and Iglovikov, Vladimir and Ondruska, Peter", title = "One Thousand and One Hours: Self-driving Motion Prediction Dataset", booktitle = "CoRL",
     year = "2020"
 }
 </pre>